 To create a spaghetti diagram, begin with a black and white layout of the area, be it a single work cell, a department, or an entire facility.
 For best results, the layout should be drawn to scale; if it is not, the diagram loses value as a visual tool, providing an inaccurate, possibly misleading, representation of the work flow.
 A current facility layout (see Vol. III) drawing is an excellent starting point.

 Trace each movement of a single subject – person, product, document, etc. – on the layout with a colored line.
-These lines should be drawn freehand, reflecting the imperfect, imprecise motions that they represent.
+These lines should be drawn freehand, reflecting the imperfect, imprecise motions that they represent, as shown in Exhibit 1.
 Doing so, also allows greater focus on observing the process than on creating the diagram.
-While these movements can be assumed from information contained in a process flow chart, it is best to observe the physical movements directly.
+While the movements of people and material can be assumed from information contained in a process flow chart, it is best to observe the physical movements directly.
 Direct observation provides the opportunity to collect additional information that may be useful in process improvement efforts – wait times, overlapping or interfering processes, intersecting paths, shared resources, and so on.

 Estimate or measure the distance of travel represented by each line drawn on the diagram.
 Measurement of travel distances is best (most accurate), but estimates may suffice if conditions inhibit direct measurement.